Ever walked into a government building and wondered who’s really keeping the doors locked from the inside?

 3. Continuous Evaluation

 This is where the program gets its “real‑time” muscle.
-But automated systems pull data from court records, credit bureaus, and watchlists.
-If something pops up—say, a new foreign travel itinerary—the system flags the employee for a follow‑up interview That's the whole idea..
+Automated systems pull data from court records, credit bureaus, and watchlists.
+If something pops up—say, a new foreign travel itinerary—the system flags the employee for a follow‑up interview Small thing, real impact.
+That alone is useful..

 4. Security Training